About This Program

 A Degree That Works

 Philosophy majors develop knowledge and skills that can be applied to a broad range of career paths, including law, public administration, research, corporate administration, teaching, and more.
-UC philosophy alumni have taken leadership positions at:
+Utica University philosophy alumni have taken leadership positions at:

 - Sun Life Financial